kbuzsaki/zdefense/reports/week6.md

 - Discussed the minimum mechanics required for our game,
 - Decided on implementation details for sprite movement/animation/storage
 - Started designing sprite art for the enemies in the game
+- Starting dev on sprite movement system and layout based on our old experimentation

 ### Plans for next week